Air New Zealand has been criticised for taking too long to discipline an air hostess for shaking a colleague who woke her during a flight.

 She said "waking someone by touch ... is a well-established practice for decades in the airline industry".

-Ms Hyland, who still works for the airline, became angry when she was woken at the end of her allocated sleep break during an overnight flight on August 27, 2011.
+Ms Hyland, who still works for the airline, became agitated when she was woken at the end of her allocated sleep break during an overnight flight on August 27, 2011.

 According to the authority decision, the way she was woken was disputed - the colleague said she woke Ms Hyland gently while Ms Hyland said she was shaken, which caused her "physical hurt or discomfort" and "agitated her considerably".

-Ms Hyland confronted her colleague, grabbed the woman's arm and shook it to show her how she felt when she was woken up, which "caused her colleague immediate distress", the decision said.
+Ms Hyland confronted her colleague, took hold of the woman's arm and shook it to show her how she felt when she was woken up, which "caused her colleague immediate distress", the decision said.

 She later apologised but was stood down for the return flight to New Zealand and told her conduct would be investigated.